Brown-rumped seedeater

 The brown-rumped seedeater (Crithagra tristriata) is a species of finch in the family Fringillidae.

-It is found in the highlands of Ethiopia, Eritrea and Somalia.
+It is native to the Ethiopian Highlands and Karkaar (Somaliland).

 It is widespread in towns, villages gardens, plantations and upland heath.

 The brown-rumped seedeater was formerly placed in the genus Serinus but phylogenetic analysis using mitochondrial and nuclear DNA sequences found that the genus was polyphyletic.
 The genus was therefore split and a number of species including the brown-rumped seedeater were moved to the resurrected genus Crithagra.

 Description

 Length 13 cm.
 This is a drab uniform grey-brown canary with a small white supercilium.
 It has a plain (not streaked or spotted) breast with white under the chin.
-The uniformity of its drabness means its eponymous 'brown rump' is often not apparent.
+The uniformity of its drabness means its eponymous 'brown rump' is often not apparent.And its feeds on some small seeds and grains, in plants and other small shrubs.